Author: Kit Kilroy

 Date Posted: 13 December 2019

 If you haven’t run into any of these hidden costs yet, odds are you will soon.
 It’s best to be prepared and start pinching pennies now, because the last you thing you want is for one of these to come as a surprise, putting a dent in your overall budget.
+Keep reading to discover 5 major operating expenses of a coffee shop that are often overlooked.

 No matter how quality the appliances are, you’re going to run into repairs and maintenance fees somewhere down the line.
 Rather than scrambling to make these fit your budget as you go, it’s best to set aside a bit of income each month.
 You never know when you’ll need it.